alish080/overthewire-bandit-walkthrough/30-bandit-level28-to-level29.md

 you will something like

 ---
-# Bandit Notes
+#Bandit Notes
 Some notes for level29 of bandit.

-## credentials
+##credentials

 - username: bandit29
 - password: xxxxxxxxxx

 ---

-so the password is not in a file you wil have to look as the commit history
+so the password is not in a file you will have to look as the commit history

 `git log --online -all`